 - 6.7 Policy Committees are required to manage services within the overall revenue and capital budget allocations.
-The Council will exceptionally consider supplementary estimates for significant added expenditure that cannot be managed within the total agreed budget. - 6.8 Where it is apparent that the budget for a service may be exceeded (or there will be a shortfall of income) by a material sum (see flowchart at 6.9), the Head of Service must prepare a written report setting out the reasons and proposing how the shortfall may be met, and submit it to the Chief Finance Officer.
-The Chief Finance Officer will advise on the action to be taken, which may include proposals for a report to Leadership Team and/or Policy Committee, virement or exceptionally a request for supplementary estimate. - 6.9 The following flowchart sets out the recommended course of action and thresholds for adverse budget variances.
-Exceptions to the recommended action should only be permitted with the agreement of the Chief Finance Officer.

-6.10 Expenditure may be authorised in an emergency by the Chief Finance Officer with the agreement of the Chairman of the relevant Committee and shall be reported to the next meeting of that Committee.
-This procedure will only be adopted if the emergency does not provide sufficient time to follow the procedure set-out at 6.25.
+The Council will exceptionally consider supplementary estimates for significant added expenditure that cannot be managed within the total agreed budget.
+Where the expenditure exceeds the budget a report will be prepared for consideration by the relevant policy committee. - 6.8 Where it is apparent that any budget for a service may be exceeded (or there will be a shortfall of income) the appropriate Director must prepare a written report setting out the reasons and proposing how the shortfall may be met, and submit it to the Director of Finance and Resources.
+The Director of Finance and Resources will advise on the action to be taken, which may include proposals for report to Committee, virement or exceptionally a request for supplementary estimate.
+The request for a supplementary estimate should also state that no acceptable virement has been identified. - 6.9 Expenditure may be authorised in an emergency by the Director of Finance and Resources with the agreement of the Chairman of the relevant Committee and shall be reported to the next meeting of that Committee.
+This procedure will only be adopted if the emergency does not provide sufficient time to follow the urgent action procedure described in 5.22